russelltankaimin/tankaimin/nus.md

 15. <span style="color:red">ST2334 - Probability and Statistics</span>
 16. MA3220 - Ordinary Differential Equations
 17. MA3270 - Mathematics of A.I
-18. MA4270 - Data Modelling and Computation
+18. <span style="color:red">MA4270 - Data Modelling and Computation</span>
 19. MA3209 - Metric and Topological Spaces (AUDIT)

 ### Project Courses
 1. MA4198 - Mathematics Capstone Project
-2. MA4288O - Undergraduate Project in Mathematics

 #### Planned classes for Final Semester

 1. MA4260 - Stochastic Operations Research
-2. MA4271 - Differential Geometry of Curves and Surfaces
-3. MA4275 - Mathematics for Reinforcement Learning
+2. MA4275 - Mathematics for Reinforcement Learning
-4. CS4268 - Quantum Computing
-5. HS2914 - How to get Machines and Humans to Talk to each other
+3. HS2914 - How to get Machines and Humans to Talk to each other

 ## Others